-- A1. the structure, register and varieties of the target language, and of the methods required to analyse them; - A2. at least one culture and society, other than your own, and the similarities and dissimilarities between that culture and society in comparison with your own; - A3. one or more aspects of the culture, linguistic context, history, politics, geography, social and economic structure of that country; - A4. significant, and sometime competing, methodologies, theories and issues relating to Linguistic Studies, Literary and Cultural Studies, and Social and Political Studies within the context of the Modern Languages curriculum; - A5. the interaction of language, text, image and socio-cultural context; - A6. social, political and/or gender aspects of the chosen cultures and field(s) of study; - A7. the culture and society of the country where you have spent your year abroad.
+- A1. the structures, registers and varieties of the target languages, and of the methods required to analyse them - A2. at least two cultures and societies, other than your own, and the similarities and dissimilarities between those cultures and societies in comparison with your own; - A3. one or more aspects of the cultures, linguistic contexts, history, politics, geography, social and economic structures of those countries; - A4. significant, and sometime competing, methodologies, theories and issues relating to Linguistic Studies, Literary and Cultural Studies, and Social and Political Studies within the context of the Modern Languages curriculum; - A5. the interaction of language, text, image and socio-cultural context; - A6. social, political and/or gender aspects of the chosen cultures and field(s) of study - A7. the culture and society of the country where you have spent your Year Abroad.